-The Company records the net income from building operations and leases, including building depreciation and operating expenses for space occupied by third parties, as other (expense) income, net in the condensed consolidated statements of operations as leasing is not core to the Company's operations.
-Building depreciation and operating expenses for space occupied by the Company is allocated between cost of revenues, selling and marketing (excluding customer base amortization), software development and general and administrative expenses in the condensed consolidated statement of operations based on headcount.
+The Company records the activity from this building's operations and leases, including building depreciation and operating expenses for space occupied by third parties, as other (expense) income, net in the condensed consolidated statements of operations, as leasing is not core to the Company's operations.
+Building depreciation and operating expenses for space occupied by the Company are allocated between cost of revenues, selling and marketing (excluding customer base amortization), software development, and general and administrative expenses in the condensed consolidated statement of operations based on headcount.
+At June 30, 2024, the Company occupied a negligible percentage of the property with the remainder leased or available to be leased to third parties.

 Lease income includes base rent each tenant pays in accordance with the terms of its respective lease and is reported on a straight-line basis over the noncancellable term of the lease, which includes the effects of periodic step-ups in rent and rent abatements under the lease.
 When a renewal option is included within the lease, the Company assesses whether the option is reasonably certain of being exercised against relevant economic factors to determine whether the option period should be included as part of the lease term.
-Further, lease income includes tenant reimbursement amounts from the recovery of all or a portion of the operating expenses and real estate taxes of the respective assets.
+Further, lease income includes tenant reimbursement amounts for the recovery of the operating expenses and real estate taxes.
 Tenant reimbursements, which vary each period, are non-lease components that are not the predominant activity within the contract.
 The Company has elected the practical expedient that allows it to combine certain lease and non-lease components of operating leases.
-Non-lease components are recognized together with fixed base rent in "lease income," as variable lease income in the same periods as the related expenses are incurred.
-Variable lease income was not material for the three months ended March 31, 2024.
-Components of other (expense) income, net for the three months ended March 31, 2024 were as follows (in millions):
+Non-lease components are recognized together with fixed base rent in "lease income," as variable lease income in the same period as the related expenses are incurred.
+Variable lease income was not material for the three and six months ended June 30, 2024.
+Components of other (expense) income, net related to leasing operations for the three and six months ended June 30, 2024 were as follows (in millions):

-e Months Ended arch 31, 2024

-Lease income \$ 3.2

-Property operating expenses 1.5

-Depreciation and amortization expense 3.6

-Other (expense) income, net \$ (1.9)
+Months Ended 1e 30, 2024 Six Months End 2024 , Lease income \$ 6.6 \$ 9.8 Property operating expenses 2.7 4.2 Depreciation and amortization expense 5.3 8.9 Other expense, net from leasing operations \$ (1.4) \$ (3.3)

-The acquisition of this building was accounted for as an asset acquisition.
-The Company accounts for asset acquisitions at cost, including transaction costs.
-The Company estimates the fair values of acquired tangible assets (consisting of land, buildings and improvements and other assets, as applicable), identified intangible assets and liabilities (consisting of in-place leases and above- and below-market leases, as applicable), and other liabilities, as applicable, based on our evaluation of information and estimates available at the date of acquisition.
-Based on these estimates, the Company allocate the purchase price, including all transaction costs related to the acquisition, to the identified assets acquired and liabilities assumed based on their relative fair value.
+The Company accounted for the purchase of this building as an asset acquisition at the cost to acquire, including transaction costs.
+The Company estimated the fair values of acquired tangible assets (consisting of land, buildings, improvements, and other assets), identified intangible assets and liabilities (consisting of in-place leases and above- and below-market leases), and other liabilities based on its evaluation of information and estimates available at the date of acquisition.
+Based on these estimates, the Company allocated the total cost to the identified assets acquired and liabilities assumed based on their relative fair value.